Hardik Patel: Activism

 On 31 October 2012, Hardik Patel joined the Sardar Patel Group (SPG), a Patidar youth body, and within less than a month, became president of its Viramgam unit.
 In 2015, Hardik Patel was ousted from his post after a conflict with the SPG leader, Lalji Patel.

 In July 2015 Patel's sister, Monica, failed to qualify for a state government scholarship.
 He was upset when Monica's friend qualified for the same scholarship through the Other Backward Class (OBC) quota even though she had scored lower marks.
 Recognizing that affirmative policies were benefiting other castes but not Patidars, Patel formed the Patidar Anamat Andolan Samiti (PAAS) which claims to be an apolitical organization that aims to get Patidars included in the OBC quota.

 With support of PAAS, Patel led the Patidar reservation agitation starting July 2015.
 He organized several rallies across Gujarat.
 On 25 August 2015, a large number of Patidars from all over Gujarat gathered at GMDC ground, Ahmedabad for a rally.
 That evening, he was briefly arrested by Ahmedabad City Police when he went on fast after a rally held earlier in the day had dispersed.
-Violent protests broke out in response, forcing the Gujarat state government to impose a curfew and call in the Indian Army.
+Violent protests broke out in response, forcing the Government of Gujarat to impose a curfew and call in the Indian Army.
 He continued to lead the agitation until 2019.

 In 2016, Patel's close aides Chirag Patel and Ketan Patel have alleged he misused Patidar community's fund for living a "luxurious" life.

 Lawsuits

 On 18 October 2015, Patel was booked for insulting the National Flag of India, in a case registered in Rajkot.
-He was briefly detained for trying to disrupt the one-day international (ODI) cricket match between India and South Africa.
+He was briefly detained for trying to disrupt the One Day International cricket match between India and South Africa.
 On 19 October 2015, Patel was booked in Surat under the charges of sedition over alleged remarks about 'killing cops'.
 Subsequently, he was imprisoned.
 On 15 July 2016, Patel was granted bail on the condition that he would stay out of the state for six months and out of Mehsana for nine months.
 He moved to Udaipur for this period.
 He was arrested again on 18 January 2020 for failing to appear before a trial court here in a 2015 sedition case, hours after a warrant was issued against him.

 On 25 July 2018, Patel was found guilty of rioting, arson, damage to property and unlawful assembly.
 The three were fined Rs.
 50,000 apart from the two-year imprisonment.
 He appealed the order and could not contest in the 2019 Indian general election pending the outcome of the appeal.
 On 12 April 2022, the Supreme Court stayed the order of his conviction, until his appeal against the conviction was decided.
 The stay would allow him to contest the election.

 On 9 May 2022, the city sessions court allowed withdrawal of rioting charge against him.